codux-templates/portfolio-strapi-cms-remix/README.md

 ## scrips

-- `yarn verify` - will run lint and typescript on the project
+- `npm run verify` - will run lint and typescript on the project
-- `yarn build` - will build both strapi and client
+- `npm run build` - will build both strapi and client
-- `yarn test` - will run the tests in the client project (there are no tests in strapi)
+- `npm run test` - will run the tests in the client project (there are no tests in strapi)
-- `yarn start:client:dev` - will run the client in dev mode
+- `npm run start:client:dev` - will run the client in dev mode
-- `start:server:dev` - will run strapi in dev mode
+- `npm run start:server:dev` - will run strapi in dev mode

-\*\* you can run `yarn start:client:dev --mode production` for the app to use the values in the `.env` file instead of the `.env.development.local` file.
+\*\* you can run `npm run start:client:dev --mode production` for the app to use the values in the `.env` file instead of the `.env.development.local` file.
 see [vite docs](https://vitejs.dev/guide/env-and-mode#env-files)

-this is a monorepo using yarn workspaces. you can run a script in the strapi package with `yarn workspace @portfolio/strapi ...` or run a script in the client package with `yarn workspace @portfolio/client ...`
+this is a monorepo using NPM workspaces. you can run a script in the strapi package with `npm run ... --workspace=@portfolio/strapi` or run a script in the client package with `npm run ... --workspace=@portfolio/client`

-please read the [docs](https://classic.yarnpkg.com/en/docs/workspaces) on yarn workspaces
+please read the [docs](https://docs.npmjs.com/cli/v7/using-npm/workspaces) on NPM workspaces

 ## stack

 - [strapi](https://docs.strapi.io/): to store our content and serve it to the client app
 - [vite](https://vitejs.dev/): a front end development environment to build our client app
-- [yarn](https://classic.yarnpkg.com/en/docs/workspaces): to create a monorepo and manage dependencies
+- [npm](https://docs.npmjs.com/cli/v7/using-npm/workspaces): to create a monorepo and manage dependencies
 - [eslint](https://eslint.org/): to avoid mistakes by static analysis of the code
 - [scss](https://sass-lang.com/guide/) [modules](https://github.com/css-modules/css-modules): to write scoped css with more ease
 - [classnames](https://github.com/JedWatson/classnames): to easily assign multiple classes to elements